kit0-0/kit0-0/README.md

 💡 I believe in the power of simplicity and elegant design, and I'm constantly learning and experimenting with new technologies.

-⚡ Fun fact: Coffee fuels my coding adventures, and I'm always up for a good cup of java!
+⚡ Fun fact: Coffee fuels my coding adventures, and I'm always up for my script of javascript!

 🌈 Join me as I embark on this exciting journey, one line of code at a time.